This Is What It Looks Like To Truly Love What You Do

 As told to Cassandra Landry by Jessica Weinstein | iStock

-A few weeks ago, Jessica Weinstein made it to the top four at Speedrack, the national cocktail competition for women in bartending.
+In 2018, Jessica Weinstein made it to the top four at Speedrack, the national cocktail competition for women in bartending.
 She can hardly contain her excitement at the memory, which she describes as a dream.
 As the beverage director for JL Restaurant Group in Washington, D.C. (which now includes six beloved properties under the "Hank's" moniker) Weinstein has a reputation for her creative whimsy behind the bar—but that wasn't always her domain.

 A few years back, a bar manager, out on a team field trip, asked Weinstein if she could open in their absence.
 She said yes, of course, and it was a mostly uneventful afternoon.
 The only cocktail she remembers having to make was a variation on a Bee's Knees—gin, lemon, honey with a few flourishes—but just like that, she says, like a switch flipping on, or a bolt of lightning, Weinstein realized she wanted to bartend.
 "I really couldn't turn back after that," she says.
 "I was still working as a full-time restaurant manager, still in school full-time for restaurant management—and I wouldn't give up my bar shifts.
 I just wouldn't.
 I didn't care if I was dying and had only slept for three hours in a week."

 Weinstein's love of hospitality is so infectious it reminds you what it means to truly be a people person; someone who loves the drama and quirks and happy accidents that come with walking around in this world.
 Below, her reflections from night after night of interactions and tickets, edited and condensed for clarity.

 If you're lucky, you get to understand what service means in the hospitality world.